mckenzie-maidl/data5100-climate-agriculture/README.md

 ## Problem Statement
 The overarching question of our project is; How has and how will climate change impact apple yields in Washington state?
 To answer this, we broke the question down into the following smaller questions:

-1. How has and how will climate change impact Washington state?
+- How has and how will climate change impact Washington state?
 Specifically,
-  a.
-How have average temperatures changed throughout Washington state, and how do we forecast them to change over the next 50 years?
+    - How have average temperatures changed throughout Washington state, and how do we forecast them to change over the next 50 years?
-  b.
-How have the lengths of the seasons changed?
+    - How have the lengths of the seasons changed?
-  c.
-How has average annual precipitation changed?
+    - How has average annual precipitation changed?
 How has seasonal precipitation changed?
-2. How do the above factors affect apple yields in Washington State?
+- How do the above factors affect apple yields in Washington State?
-  a.
-Has there been evidence of changes in apple production in the state?
+    - Has there been evidence of changes in apple production in the state?
-  b.
-Have annual crop yields changed in Washington?
+    - Have annual crop yields changed in Washington?
-  c.
-How are apple yields predicted to change over time?
+    - How are apple yields predicted to change over time?
 How do different inputs (temperature, season length, rainfall, etc.) impact the predicted yields?

 ## Repository Contents